-- A person normally inherits two $\beta$ globin genes (one from each parent) for the production of the $\beta$ globin protein in haemoglobin. - A person may have the haemoglobin S mutation in one of their two β globin genes.
-This person is referred to as a sickle cell carrier/trait and is generally healthy.
-Doctors may use the terms heterozygous haemoglobin S or sickle cell trait, but they mean the same thing. - Sickle cell trait is NOT the same as sickle cell disease (SCD), however, - Carriers may be at risk of having a child with sickle cell disease if their partner is also a sickle cell carrier. - When both β globin genes have the sickle cell mutation, this person has sickle cell disease.
+- A person normally inherits two $\beta$ globin genes for the production of the $\beta$ globin protein in haemoglobin. - A person may have the haemoglobin S mutation in one of their two β globin genes.
+This person is referred to as a sickle cell carrier and is generally healthy.
+Doctors may use the terms heterozygous haemoglobin S or sickle cell trait, but they mean the same thing. - Carriers may be at risk of having a child with sickle cell disease if their partner is also a sickle cell carrier. - When both β globin genes have the sickle cell mutation, this person has sickle cell disease.
 Instead of the patient's red blood cells being round, they become sickle or crescent shaped.
-These sickle cells are fragile and break down more easily resulting in anaemia and other serious side effects. - Haemoglobin S can be inherited with other haemoglobin variants or thalassaemia's resulting in severe conditions.
-Examples of other variant haemoglobins/ thalassaemia's to be aware of include: - β thalassaemia (beta thalassaemia) - > Haemoglobin C - ➤ Haemoglobin DPunjab - ➢ Haemoglobin OArab - δβ thalassaemia (delta-beta thalassaemia) - Haemoglobin Lepore - HPFH (Hereditary Persistence of Foetal Haemoglobin)
+These sickle cells are fragile and break down more easily. - In sickle cell disease, the amount of haemoglobin and the number of red bloods cells is less, resulting in anaemia. - The sickle cells can cause blockages in small blood vessels.
+If this occurs in the bones, it can cause severe pain and is called a sickle cell 'crisis'.
+Damage can also occur to the kidneys, lungs, and eyes. - Haemoglobin S can be inherited with other haemoglobin variants or thalassaemia's resulting in severe conditions.
+Examples of other variant haemoglobins/ thalassaemia's to be aware of include: - β thalassaemia (beta thalassaemia) - ➢ Haemoglobin C - ➢ Haemoglobin DPunjab - ➢ Haemoglobin OArab - δβ thalassaemia (delta-beta thalassaemia) - > Haemoglobin Lepore - > HPFH (Hereditary Persistence of Foetal Haemoglobin)

-Treatment for sickle cell trait
+Treatment for sickle cell disease

-Patients with sickle cell trait generally require no medical treatment and live normal lives.
+Patients with sickle cell disease require ongoing treatment to prevent and manage the disease.

-Sickle cell trait and family planning
+Sickle cell disease and family planning